cocmd/website/docs/configuration/basics.md

 ## Editing CLI shortcut

-Espanso ships with the `edit` subcommand, which makes editing configuration files more convenient.
+Cocmd ships with the `edit` subcommand, which makes editing configuration files more convenient.
 Let's see how it works:

 If you open a terminal and type:

 ```
-espanso edit
+cocmd edit
 ```

 the default system editor (Notepad on Windows and Nano on Unix systems) will be spawned to edit the `match/base.yml` file.